-Far from its humble beginnings in the bawdy back streets of London, gin has become the tipple of the discerning drinker.
-Our relationship with this most English of drinks goes back as far as the 17th century and much as the drink itself has evolved, so have the places associated with it.
+Our relationship with this most English of drinks goes back to the 17th century.
+And much as the drink has evolved, so have the places associated with it.

-Such was the popularity of gin we even built palaces to drink it in, in all of its juniper-scented glory.
-Although none of the original gin palaces survive, their design inspired later Victorian pubs, even after gin had fallen from favour.
-The ornate mirrors, mouldings, etched glass and gilding inspired the late 19th century style, the heyday of urban pub building.
+Gin was once so popular that we even built palaces to drink it in, in all of its juniper-scented glory.
+And although none of the original gin palaces survive, their design inspired later Victorian pubs, even after gin had fallen from favour.
+Their ornate mirrors, mouldings, etched glass and gilding inspired the late 19th-century style, the heyday of urban pub building.

-Find out where to quaff your highballs in authentic surroundings on World Gin Day.
+Here’s where to quaff your highballs in authentic surroundings.

 The best example of its kind in Birmingham, the Barton Arms retains a complete suite of Public Bar, Saloon-Smoke Rooms, Club Room, Committee Room and Billiard Hall.